-(1) The amounts reported in the Executive Contributions in Last FY column represent elective contributions of a portion of the executive's base salary and/or annual incentive to the SSP (which amounts are also included in the Salary and Non-Equity Incentive Compensation column, respectively, of the 2021 Summary Compensation Table).

-(3) The amounts reported in the Aggregate Balance at FYE column represent the balance from the SSP and include various amounts previously reported in the Summary Compensation Table as Salary, Non-Equity Incentive Compensation or All Other Compensation.
+- 1. The amounts reported in the Executive Contributions in Last FY column represent elective contributions of a portion of the executive's base salary and/or annual incentive to the SSP (which amounts are also included in the Salary and Non-Equity Incentive Compensation column, respectively, of the 2022 Summary Compensation Table). - 2.
+The amounts reported in the Registrant Contributions in Last FY column represent the Company's contributions to each executive's SSP (which amounts are also included in the All Other Compensation column of the 2022 Summary Compensation Table as SSP contributions and a portion of Profit Sharing contributions). - 3.
+The amounts reported in the Aggregate Balance at FYE column represent the balance from the SSP and include various amounts previously reported in the Summary Compensation Table as Salary, Non-Equity Incentive Compensation or All Other Compensation.